 The Nene Valley is a very accessible destination, being only one hour from London, Birmingham, Oxford and Cambridge.
 This beautiful part of Northamptonshire covers an area three times the size of the Great Fens.
 The peaceful countryside location features wildflower meadows, marshes and wetlands, woodlands and grasslands which makes it an important area for wildlife.

 The Nene Valley Railway is a huge hit with little ones as well as train enthusiasts, and you can ride a heritage steam or diesel train while you explore the area in style.

 The Nene Valley is also home to Billing Aquadrome, which is the perfect place to enjoy a spot of fishing or make use of our many attractions, including a miniature railway, go-kart track, miniature golf, and children’s play area.

 Explore the Norfolk Broads

 The Norfolk Broads feature over 125 miles of lock-free waterways surrounded by beautiful countryside, and are the perfect place to enjoy a tranquil boat ride.
 There are actually more miles of waterways than both Venice and Amsterdam, as well as plenty of cycleways and walking paths.

-These man-made lakes and waterways are the result of medieval peat digging and are now home to plenty of spectacular wildlife including otters, Kingfishers, and the rare Swallowtail butterflies.
+These man-made lakes and waterways are the result of medieval peat digging.
+They are now home to plenty of spectacular wildlife including otters, Kingfishers, and the rare Swallowtail butterflies.